 You must also meet specific non-financial eligibility criteria and the following income guidelines to qualify.

-- How long can you receive TANF in Indiana?
+How long can I receive TANF in Indiana? #

 TANF is intended to be a temporary means of support while families work towards self- sufficiency.
 In Indiana, receipt of TANF cash assistance is limited to no more than 60 months in a lifetime.